-Corbyn Explains Tax Figures 18 Hours Later - Guido Fawkes
+Corbyn Blames Tax Row on Media / Cabinet Office Conspiracy - Guido Fawkes

 It has been a long day of spin, claim and counter claim, rebuttal and pre-buttal, three on-the-record statements, multiple off-the-record briefings and questions to three government departments.
-Finally Jeremy Corbyn has cleared up his tax return, sort of.
+Finally Jeremy Corbyn has tried to clear up his tax return, sort of.
 Guido takes you through it, blow by blow…

 9pm last night: Journalists first began to query whether Jeremy Corbyn’s tax return included his salary as Leader of the Opposition.
 Corbyn’s team did not provide an answer.